 In a broad sense, nearly all communication between humans could be seen as rudimentary or proto-telepathy.
 Spoken and written language already enable the transmission of thoughts, ideas, emotions, and subjective experiences from mind to mind.
 Thanks to modern telecommunications, this interfacing now occurs with minimal signal delay between far-flung parties.
-However, it still suffers from a loss of detail and viscerality, since internal mental constructs have to be translated into coarse linguistic approximations.
+However, it still suffers from a loss of detail and viscerality, since internal mental states have to be translated into coarse linguistic approximations.

 Looking forward, emerging brain-computer interfaces hint at more advanced “synthetic” telepathy in the future, with neural links enabling deeper empathy, understanding, emotional resonance, and intellectual exchange.
 Experimental systems allowing paralyzed people to control computers with thought highlight early steps towards this goal.
 The bandwidth is low and translation of brain patterns remains clumsy, but one can now imagine a time when consensual mind linking allows effortless sharing of rich inner experiences and collective problem-solving.
 Large groups of interthinking people would have astounding transformative implications for individual consciousness, identity, and the greater social organism.